Product detail page redesign

 Overview

-The Hawes & Curtis PDP redesign is an in-progress UX and UI project focused on improving one of the most important commercial templates on the site.
+The Hawes & Curtis PDP redesign is an in-progress UX and UI project focused on improving one of the site’s most important commercial templates.

-The work looks at how customers evaluate products and what information they need before feeling confident enough to add to bag.
-Early iterations explored improvements to product imagery, colour selection, size guidance, product details, reviews, multibuy messaging and “Wear it With” recommendations.
+The work explores how customers evaluate products before adding to bag, with early iterations looking at product imagery, colour selection, size guidance, product details, reviews, multibuy messaging and “Wear it With” recommendations.

-Because the redesign is not live yet, the case study is focused on the thinking, structure and early design direction rather than final results.
-The project shows how I approach PDP improvement as a commercial UX challenge: reducing hesitation, improving clarity and helping customers make faster, more confident product decisions.
+Because the redesign is not live yet, the case study focuses on the thinking, structure and early design direction rather than final results.
+It shows how I approach PDP improvement as a commercial UX challenge: reducing hesitation, improving clarity and helping customers make more confident product decisions.

 At a glance